Limiting Behavior of a Class of Hermitian-Yang-Mills Metrics, I: A family of local HYM metrics

-In this section we first recall some definitions and notations on connections in Hermitian vector bundles as in Chapter 1 of \cite{Ko}.
-(Hence our notations here differs from \cite{GH}.)
-Let $E$ be a rank $r$ complex vector bundle over a K\"ahler manifold $(M,\omega)$.
+In this section, we first recall some definitions and notations on connections in Hermitian vector bundles as in Chapter 1 of \cite{Ko}.
+(Hence, our notations here differ from \cite{GH}.)

+Let $E$ be a rank $r$ complex vector bundle over a smooth manifold $M$.
 Let $D$ be a connection in $E$.
-Let $s_U=(s_1,\cdots, s_r)$ be a local frame of $E$ over an open set $U\subset M$.
-Then we can write
+If let $s_U=(s_1,\cdots,s_r)$ be a local frame of $E$ over an open subset $U\subset M$, then we can write